-Angleworm Lake Trail is a 13 mile loop trail located near Ely, MN that features a lake.
+Angleworm Lake Trail is a 13 mile loop trail located near Ely, Minnesota that features a lake.
 The trail is rated as moderate and primarily used for hiking.

 Just got back from a completing the loop in 3 days/2 nights.
 Great trail.
 Easily followed except for a few areas.
 Note that the Swamp crossing on the east side of angleworm lake is litterally a beaver dam crossing.
 NOT a bridge of any sort.
 It must have washed out or something.
 We took a 45 min detour because we didnt think the dam was the crossing.
 Beautiful trail, lots of ups and downs.
 Little bit of everything.
 In my opinion the West side of the lake was a nicer/ more scenic hike.
 We stayed at whiskey jack campsite and the west angleworm camp that is just across the lake from another campsite.
 Whiskey Jacks site was great, poor fishing, and a bit chilly due to facing north.
 Angleworm west was a awesome site. water was a little bit away from camp but not bad.
 Caught an eater northern angleworm.